gaiaverse/selectionfunctions/README.md

 The currently supported selection functions are:

-1. Boubert & Everall (2019; boubert_everall_2019, in prep.)
+1. Gaia DR2 source catalogue (cog_ii.dr2_sf, Boubert & Everall 2020, submitted)

-To request addition of another selection function in this package, [file an issue on GitHub](https://github.com/DouglasBoubert/selectionfunctions/issues), or submit a pull request.
+To request addition of another selection function in this package, [file an issue on GitHub](https://github.com/gaiaverse/selectionfunctions/issues), or submit a pull request.

 Installation
 ------------

-Download the repository from [GitHub](https://github.com/DouglasBoubert/selectionfunctions) and then run:
+Download the repository from [GitHub](https://github.com/gaiaverse/selectionfunctions) and then run:

     python setup.py install --large-data-dir=/path/where/you/want/large/data/files/stored